 BANKING THE COALS

-“Banking The Coals” is the feature length film based on the life of Michele Davenport.
+“Banking The Coals” is a feature-length film based on the life of Michele Davenport.
 She tells her story in her book, “Ripened On The Vine”.
 Michele has experienced a life that many would not have physically or mentally survived.
 Yet every experience was proven to be an opportunity to build faith.

 This film takes us through Michele Davenport’s traumas, sexual abuses, abandonments, generational patterns, addictions, and finally to the forgiveness that one can only have by the grace of God.